jgwill/olca/README.md

 mirrors the traditional behavior using `graph.stream` with updates written to STDOUT.

+Set `--ws ws://localhost:8000` to forward each update to a websocket in addition to printing to the console.

 An additional `--stategraph` flag enables an experimental typed-state graph implementation.
 When this flag is provided, `olca` attempts to compile a `StateGraph` from `olca.state_helpers` and falls back to the classic agent if